 The ultimate solution to data overload is for New Zealand agriculture to have a common platform for collecting, analysing and presenting all this data in a form proving farmers are compliant, while simultaneously adding more profit to their business operation.

 For this reason, FarmIQ stands out as the strongest candidate for a national farm reporting platform, delivering analysis, compliance, and quality assurance.

 The platform puts the farmer at the centre of their business’s data flow, with data for each farm input and resource all linking up.
 This is unlike many systems where connections tend to be an “up-down” vertical relationship, siloing other farm inputs.

 FarmIQ’s functionality include its capability to generate compliance reports such as Farm Environment Plans (FEP)s, which will be compulsory for all farms by 2025.

 FarmIQ’s comprehensive FEP template links digital maps, paddock diaries, fertiliser and stock history among other inputs into an easy to follow, useful and compliant FEP format.

 Some major players in the pastoral sector are already on board with FarmIQ to help with compliance requirements, including LandCorp (Pamu) and Synlait.

-For Synlait, FarmIQ provides a means to validate the company’s Lead with Pride certification system.
-It provides Synlait’s farmers with valuable farm management information, and a fully auditable trail proving they are leading the way in all aspects of environmental, health, safety, and animal welfare management.
+For Synlait, FarmIQ provides a means to validate the company’s Lead with Pride certification system, while providing Synlait’s farmers with valuable farm management information.

 The reports are accessible and easily adjusted to account for the dynamic nature of farm systems.